sopra-steria-norge/cloud-akademiet-course-files/4_Authentication_with_MSAL_in_Swagger.md

 ## Use the built-in `Task list` in Visual Studio to locate the TODO's in your solution
 ![Task list](https://github.com/sopra-steria-norge/cloud-akademiet-course-files/blob/main/images/ef-core-migration-images/task-list.png)

 ## TODO: 1.
-Finish UserCredential Entity

-##  Steps
+Add section AzureAd to `appsettings.json`
 - Add section AzureAd to `appsettings.json` and populate based on the identity we've already created --> url to app reg.

+## TODO: 2.
+Add authentication middleware
 - Add authentication middleware (`builder.Services.AddMicrosoftIdentityWebApiAuthentication(builder.Configuration);` `app.UseAuthentication();`)

+ ## TODO: 3.
+Add decorators to controllers using the `[Authorize]` filter
 - Add decorators to controllers using the `[Authorize]` filter

+## TEST: Test the application as you did in the first step in this workshop
-- Launch app try Sync endpoint again (should get 401 Unauthorized, the API is now protected by authentication)
+- Launch app try the endpoint `POST User/CreateUser` again (should now get a 401 (Unauthorized) response, i.e. the API is now protected by authentication)

+ ## TODO: 4.
+Configure Swagger UI to use interactive authentication
 - Configure Swagger UI to use interactive authentication (use builder to register Service, get values from AzureAd section in appsettings and make the app use SwaggerUI with OAuth)

+## TEST: Authenticate via the padlock button in Swagger (top right)
 - Launch application and authenticate using the padlock button - should now be able to log in
-- Try Sync endpoint - should now work (200OK) since you're able to get a bearer token and authenticate
+- Try the endpoint `POST User/CreateUser` again - should now work and give a 200 (OK) response, since you're able to get a bearer token and authenticate.

 ## Sources used in the course / best practice with regards to the topic Web API Authentication using MSAL in .NET